Grilled Apricot-Balsamic Chicken Wings

 - 1 tablespoon dried parsley

 - 1 3/4 cups balsamic vinegar

 - 1/4 teaspoon mild chili powder

-- 2 tablespoons flat leaf parsley (chopped, or 2 teaspoons dried parsley)
+- 2 tablespoons finely chopped flat leaf parsley (for garnish)

 - Quick brine wings in a solution of 1 quart water, 1/4 cup salt and 1/4 cup white sugar.

 - While wings are in the brine, it is time to prepare the balsamic reduction.
 Pour 1 3/4 cups of balsamic into a small saucepan, bring to a boil, and reduce heat to medium or medium-low.
 Mixture should be reduced by half within 8-10 minutes.
 Once balsamic has thickened, stir in apricot preserves, salt, and chili powder.
 Cook for additional 2-3 minutes.
 Remove from heat, let mixture cool and thicken further.